-Particulars Applicable NAV where the application is received upto 3:00 p.m. on a day and funds are available for utilization before the cut-off time the closing NAV of the day of receipt of application where the application is received after 3:00 p.m. on a day and funds are available for utilization on the same day the closing NAV of the next business day
+Particulars Applicable NAV where the application is received upto 3:00 p.m. on a day and funds are available for utilization before the cutoff time the day of receipt of where the application is received after 3:00 p.m. on a day and funds are available for utilization on the same day -